coreylynch00/PyC2Plus/README.md

 # PyC2+

-PyC2+ is a modular Python-based Command and Control (C2) framework designed for education and red team operations.
+PyC2+ is a Python-based Command and Control (C2) framework designed for education and red team operations.
 It provides a central server, REST API backend, interactive operator CLI, and various agent payloads.